rox-automation/rox-icu/README.md

 ### Installation

-1. install dev tooling on the *host system* with `pip install -r requirements.txt`
+1. install dev tooling on the *host system* with `pip install -r requirements.txt` or create virtual invironment with `prepare_host.sh`
 2. install circuitpython on the board
     - put board in bootloader mode (double click reset button).
 It should register itself as a removable drive.
     - put `.uf2` file on the drive, it should reboot into circuitpython.